bm2yogi/flaco/_posts/2023-08-01-the-lords-prayer.md

 > [Luk 11:5-13 NIV]

 ### Observations
-1. Read each statement of the Lord's Prayer one by one, What is the significance of each passage?
-Why did Jesus include it?
+1. Read each statement of the Lord's Prayer one by one, What makes each passage significant?
+Why might Jesus have included it?
-Do you think there's any significance to the order of the phrases?
+2. What do you think is the significance to the order of the phrases?
+3. Do any of Jesus' statements in Luke 11:5-13 challenge your way of thinking about what prayer ought to look like?
+4. Do any of Jesus' statements in Matthew 6:5-8 challenge your way of thinking about what prayer ought to look like?
+5. How will you pray differently tomorrow?